that are most likely to work

 Adam Kolom is a biotech entrepreneur and private equity investor.
 Adam co-founded and led two of the world’s largest cancer immunotherapy research initiatives, and has overseen more than $850 million in biotechnology and healthcare investments.
 Prior to founding Related Sciences, Adam co-founded and served as Vice President of Sean Parker’s $250 million nonprofit, the Parker Institute for Cancer Immunotherapy (PICI), where he worked closely with Sean to design and assemble the Institute’s multi-center collaboration model and led more than 40 biopharma partnerships as the head of business development and intellectual property.
 Before PICI, Adam was Managing Director of the Cancer Research Institute venture capital fund and global clinical trials program, a member of the healthcare private equity team at General Atlantic, a management consultant at McKinsey & Company, and an investment banker at UBS Investment Bank.
 Adam graduated with honors from the Wharton School at the University of Pennsylvania with a degree in finance and economics.

 Jack Milwid is a scientist, entrepreneur, and investor.
-As a founder of biotech companies representing over $1B in public and private investment, Jack has led R&D teams, invented platform technologies, and set strategy in an effort to create the next generation of life-saving medicines for patients.
-Prior to founding Related Sciences, Jack was a Principal at Flagship Pioneering, where he was a founder of the cell and gene therapy company Sana Biotechnology, a founder and leader of R&D for the targeted gene therapy company Cobalt Biomedicine, and the founding head of strategy for the microbiome therapeutics company Kaleido Biosciences.
+As a founder of biotech companies valued at over $5B, Jack has led R&D teams, invented platform technologies, and set strategy in an effort to create the next generation of life-saving medicines for patients.
+Prior to founding Related Sciences, Jack was a Principal at Flagship Pioneering, where he was a founder of the cell and gene therapy company Sana Biotechnology (SANA), a founder and leader of R&D for the targeted gene therapy company Cobalt Biomedicine, and the founding head of strategy for the microbiome therapeutics company Kaleido Biosciences (KLDO).
 Before Flagship, Jack was an entrepreneur at Third Rock Ventures where he cofounded cancer neoantigen vaccine pioneer, Neon Therapeutics.
 Jack has a PhD in Health Sciences and Technology from Harvard and MIT.